designstem/projects/dyes/index.md

 #### Matching Design and Technique

-11. Keep in mind that you are supposed to use only natural color and mordant agents to complete your task.
+###### 11. Keep in mind that you are supposed to use only natural color and mordant agents to complete your task.
 Experiment to find the best way for applying design onto your item.
 Again, make changes to your design and/or item details, if necessary.
 If you plan to make several items, be ready for differences, as outcome may differ due to the dyeing process.

-12. Make changes to your visual model, applying the knowledge you achieved of dyeing (and use processmap you've made).
+###### 12. Make changes to your visual model, applying the knowledge you achieved of dyeing (and use process map you've made).
 Again, analyse legibility, visual hierarchy, colour contrast as you did before to find out, whether your design is deliverable by natural dyeing process.

 <f-notes>